Choya5011/Poobar/README.md

 If deleted the Fluent Control Panel will show an error, simply switch the seekbar mode from waveform to normal.

 **Useful To Know**
-Refer to this [readme](https://github.com/Choya5011/Poobar/tree/main/profile/poobar-scripts/poobar/README.md) inside the poobar directory.
+Refer to this [readme](https://github.com/Choya5011/Poobar/tree/main/profile/poobar-scripts/README.md) inside the poobar-scripts directory.

 # Gallery
 **Fluent Control Panel**